Guilherme2020/restaurant-app/README.md

 ### Optimization opportunities

-As optimization possibilities see if the adaptation of the application in the mobile version, use of next.js to enable SSR and bring SEO to the application in this way the application renders on the server and gives the possibility of being well ranked in search engines.
+As optimization possibilities see if the adaptation of the application in the mobile version, use of next.js to enable SSR and bring SEO to the application in this way the application renders on the server and gives the possibility of being well ranked in search engines, use of storybook, use of test unit.